what’s cooking

 projects in development. stay tuned for updates.

-in early development with support from Ontario Arts Council Recommender Grants for Theatre Creators from Roseneath Theatre and Young People’s Theatre
+in development with support from Ontario Arts Council Recommender Grants for Theatre Creators from Roseneath Theatre and Young People’s Theatre

 fence posts divided

-A new piece of performance-instilation that looks at two displaced communities coming together in rural Manitoba – the Métis and the Jews.
+A new piece of performance-installation that looks at two displaced communities coming together in rural Manitoba – the Métis and the Jews.
 Inspired by a journey to reclaim Indigenous identity through an understanding of self, community, and sovereignty.
 The piece examines our fluid personal search for identity and place in a world adamant about binaries

 The seed for the theatre piece comes from research that my mother and I have been doing about my grandfather ni mooshum, John Logan.
 In our research we uncovered that in the 1920’s he lived in Narcisse, Manitoba that happened to be a few kilometers away from Bender Hamlet, which was one of the first Shtetls (a small Jewish town) outside of Eastern Europe.
 I am Jewish on my Father’s side so this incredible merging of history and present became extremely worth exploring and telling.

-Bender Hamlet, a new Jewish community displaced by racism and colonial law in Russia encounters a Métis community, reeling from displacement through scrip and a settler-colonial government, during the early twenty century.
+Bender Hamlet, a new Jewish community displaced by racism and colonial law in Russia encounters a Métis community, reeling from displacement through scrip and a settler-colonial government, during the early twentieth century.
 The piece looks at this intersection of identities and communities.

 We are looking at the surprising similarities of Métis and Yiddish identity and culture including: language; the power of the matriarch; survival of genocide; Louis Riel’s fascination in the Hebrews; similarities in oral histories; trickster figures; and circular storytelling.
 While investigating (re)conciliation through the setter-colonial (Jewish) Indigenous (Métis) relationship.